mo-sangha/book/chapters/4.typ

 This is traditionally known as the heart essence because non-referential compassion naturally unveils itself.
 Wisdom and compassion have come to their full fruition.

-The first vision is realized as true emptiness/freedom from the conditioned self (11th bhumi) and is synonymous with samyaksaṃbuddha, full enlightenment.
-More specifically, this phase describes complete freedom of the 7th egoic consciousness (mānas-vijñāna)/the conditioned pattern of apprehending and dividing.
+The first vision is realized as true emptiness/freedom from the conditioned self (eleventh bhumi) and is synonymous with samyaksaṃbuddha, full enlightenment.
+More specifically, this phase describes complete freedom of the seventh egoic consciousness (mānas-vijñāna)/the conditioned pattern of apprehending and dividing.

 #quote(block: true, attribution: [Atiśa @lotsawa-casket])[